AMD Quark for PyTorch#

 Define the data loader.

-Use the Quark API to perform an in-place replacement of the model’s modules with quantized modules.
+Use the AMD Quark API to perform an in-place replacement of the model’s modules with quantized modules.

 (Optional) Export the quantized model to other formats, such as ONNX.